-The oldest standing brick fortification in Georgia and a National Historic Landmark, Old Fort Jackson not only provides a wealth of history, but is also allegedly haunted.
+The oldest standing brick fortification in Georgia and a National Historic Landmark, Old Fort Jackson not only provides a wealth of history but is also allegedly haunted.

 Officially called Fort James Jackson, this restored 19th-century fort was built when President Thomas Jefferson authorized the construction of eight forts in the area to defend the Savannah area.
-One of these fortifications included Fort Jackson which was named for James Jackson, a British native who fought In the American Revolution and rose to the rank of colonel.
-When he was just 25 years-old, he accepted the surrender of the British in Savannah at the close of the revolution.
+One of these fortifications included Fort Jackson who was named for James Jackson, a British native who fought In the American Revolution and rose to the rank of colonel.
+When he was just 25 years old, he accepted the surrender of the British in Savannah at the close of the revolution.
 He was later a U.S. Representative, U.S. Senator, and Governor of Georgia.

 After the Civil War, the fort was placed in caretaker status and was renamed Fort Oglethorpe in 1884 and carried that name until it was decommissioned in 1905.
-It was purchased by the city of Savannah in 1924 for park purposes but not fully restored until the 1970s.
+It was purchased by the city of Savannah in 1924 for park purposes but was not fully restored until the 1970s.

 Situated on the Savannah River, two miles east of the city of Savannah, Fort Jackson is located at 1 Fort Jackson Road.
 The old fort is owned by the state of Georgia and operated as a museum by the Coastal Heritage Society.
 Fee for admission.